SHARCSHARC

 How should developers estimate monthly usage?

-Estimate initial embedding from total indexed text size first, then model ongoing usage from weekly code churn and search volume.
+Start by estimating the initial index from your total source text size, then factor in weekly code churn and search volume.

 Approximate open-source repo examples